 The average value at risk also goes under several different names such as expected shortfall, conditional value at risk, and expected tail loss, and has equally many different (equivalent) definitions, for instances as the value at risk integrated over different levels; see \cite[Section 4.3]{foellmer01} for an overview.
-As we shall treat the average value at risk as a special case of the optimized certainty equivalents, the following definition / representation

-seems best suited.
-Here $u\in[0,1)$ is called the risk aversion parameter.
-From \eqref{eq:def.avar} it is clear that the average value at risk is a special case of the optimized certainty equivalent, recalled for the convenience of the reader:
+We will only use the definition of AVaR given in \eqref{eq:avar.oce.def}.
+Given a loss function $l$, also recall the definition of OCE given in \eqref{eq:def.OCE}.
+We additionally assume that $\liminf_{x\to\infty} l(x)/x>1$, which by convexity and $1\in\partial l(0)$ is equivalent to the fact that $l(x)> x$ for some $x\geq 0$.
+This assumption is there because $F$ and $G$ are possibly not bounded (in contrast to Section \ref{sec:main.results.}), but not needed if this is the case.